koslab/koslab.messengerbot/README.rst

 Introduction
 ============

-``koslab.messengerbot`` makes writing Facebook Messenger Bot easier by providing a framework that handles and abstract the webhook API.
-It is originally developed using Morepath (http://morepath.rtfd.com) as the web request processor, but this library should work with any Python web frameworks
+``koslab.messengerbot`` makes writing
+`Facebook Messenger Bot <https://developers.facebook.com/docs/messenger-platform>`_ i easier by providing a framework that handles and abstract the webhook API.
+It is originally developed using `Morepath <http://morepath.rtfd.com>`_ as the web request processor, but this library should work with any Python web frameworks

 Example: Writing An Echo Bot on Morepath
 ==========================================